 - Education regarding vulnerable knee positions and exercises that are known to be preventative in nature for many knee pain sources of pain

-- Consideration given to knee bracing when appropriate
+- Consideration is given to knee bracing when appropriate

-Most initial knee pain resolves in 6 – 8 weeks, and typically by week 4 there is considerable improvement.
-Your commitment is typically 2-3 weeks for 20 – 30 minutes, in addition to participation in progressive in clinic and home exercises.
+Most initial knee pain resolves in 6 – 8 weeks, and typically by week 4, there is a considerable improvement.
+Your commitment is typically 2-3 weeks for 20 – 30 minutes, in addition to participation in progressive in the clinic and home exercises.

 In the less likely event that your knee pain is not demonstrating improvement, we will work with you and your family doctor to explore other diagnostic imaging or tests.
-The majority of knee pain is treated conservatively, or without surgical intervention, but there can be specific examples of knee pain clients that may go onto surgery consult.
-While this is by far the exception, our Path to Improved Health process will recognize these symptoms, communicate with your family doctor and be ready to assist you with post surgery recommendations.
+While the vast majority of knee pain is treated conservatively, without the need for surgical intervention, some clients may need to consult a Surgeon.
+While this is by far the exception, our Path to Improved Health process will recognize these symptoms, communicate with your family doctor and be ready to assist you with post-surgery recommendations.

 4. Discharge Review

-We strive to provide a timely and cost effective treatment plan with the end goal of instilling confidence in both parents and children, through the exercises, education and tools provided.
-We will ensure that parents are connected to resources in their community.
-Our team approach is aimed at meeting families’ goals and improving children’s quality of life.
+We strive to provide a timely and cost-effective treatment plan with the end goal of instilling confidence in all of our clients through the exercises, education and tools provided.
+We will ensure that our clients are connected to resources in their community.
+Our team approach is aimed at meeting our client’s goals and improving quality of life.

 5. Discharge Peak Review

-At EPA we value a team approach; Families are always welcome to reach out to us for support and encouragement, or with questions surrounding their child’s condition or program.
-We are committed to keeping children and their families on their Path to Improved Health!
+At EPA we value a team approach.
+Our clients are always welcome to reach out to us for support and encouragement, or with questions surrounding their condition or program.
+We are committed to keeping our clients on their Path to Improved Health